Department of Juvenile Justice Mission:

 Understanding that youth have different needs than adults, it is the mission of the Illinois Department of Juvenile Justice to preserve public safety by reducing recidivism.
 Youth committed to the Department's care will receive individualized services provided by qualified staff that give them the skills to become productive citizens.

-The Department of Juvenile Justice is in the process of migration to a new data system entitled "Youth 360" and is expected to have additional data capabilities beginning in 2014.
+The Department of Juvenile Justice is in the process of migration to a new data system entitled "Youth 360" and is expected to have additional data capabilities in 2014.

 Acting Director - Candice Jones